 - Mode - Select the linking mode of the color component.
 This can be Difference, resulting in a fixed gap between the selected color component of the colors, or Proportion, making the selected color component changes proportional to the source color component change.

-- Reference - Select the reference color for this rule link if required.
+- Reference - Select the reference color of this rule, if required.
 The color component change is determined relative to the reference color component.
 When None is selected, the reference color component is zero.

-The color variation view is used to select variations of a color generated using a color harmony.
+The color variation view (of the color selector view) is used to select variations of a color generated using a color harmony.
 The color variations are generated into a color grid.

 - The vertical direction at the center contains the colors resulting from the selected color harmony.

-- The vertical direction contains variations of a color (from the center) using a selected color variation scheme (from the two drop boxes above the variations grid).
+- In the horizontal direction, the grid contains variations of a color (from the center) using a selected color variation scheme (from the two drop boxes above the variations grid).

 The color variations view contains the following options: